tobiasbuhrer/tobiasb/web/core/themes/stable9/README.txt

 ABOUT STABLE 9
 --------------

-Stable 9 allows core markup and styling to evolve by functioning as a backwards compatibility layer for themes against changes to core markup and CSS.
-If you browse Stable 9's contents, you will find copies of all the Twig templates and CSS files provided by core.
+Stable allows core markup and styling to evolve by functioning as a backwards compatibility layer for themes against changes to core markup and CSS.
+If you browse Stable's contents, you will find copies of all the Twig templates and CSS files provided by core.

 Warning: Themes that decide to not use Stable 9 as a base theme will need